RanaFahad01/MultipleIntelligences/README.md

     <img width="505" alt="Google Form for the aptitude test" src="https://github.com/RanaFahad01/MultipleIntelligences/assets/145490801/6358f5a9-f01a-43ef-9088-5a79fe2cfe71">

-2. Format your answers to the questions according to the FORMATTING GUIDE, put them in the AnswersFile.txt file and save.
+2. Format your answers to the questions according to the [formatting guide](Formatting_Guide.md), put them in the AnswersFile.txt file and save.

     <img width="505" alt="An image of the AnswersFile.txt file showing formatted answers" src="https://github.com/RanaFahad01/MultipleIntelligences/assets/145490801/8afb01d3-5a14-4dae-89ac-6da7972d7c1b">